maxji777/HermesJS/readme.md

 #### HermesJS is a GreaseMonkey script to automate data harvesting in browser via console.

 HermesJS does web scrapping in "user" mode, running it from your browser - Firefox or Chrome.
 It gives you extreme flexibilty - you can interfere in the process as it goes - manually or via code.
 For example: you can manually login/authenticate or enter CAPTCHA to a restricted website, and then run a scrapper job to harvest data.
+Or perform multi-step job, like first harvesting the links, and then going thru links to capture data.

 HermesJS is controlled via javascript console.
-You can run or stop the scrapping process as you to fine-tune something.
-This is a quick way to harvest data without creating a complex solution and spending extra time on development.
+You can run or stop the scrapping process as you need to fine-tune something.
+This is a quick and easy way to harvest data without creating a complex solution and spending extra time on development.

 ## How to use